Andrew L. Drummond

-Andrew Lewis Drummond (died 1921) was chief of the United States Secret Service from 1891 to 1894.
+Andrew Lewis Drummond (1844–1921) was chief of the United States Secret Service from 1891 to 1894.

+Biography

-Drummond joined the United States Secret Service in 1871.
+Drummond was born in Peach Bottom, Pennsylvania on November 6, 1844.
+He joined the United States Secret Service in 1871.
+Drummond was known for his investigation into the original Ku Klux Klan.
 In 1894, he resigned from the Secret Service and went on to head a detective agency in New York.

 In 1909, Drummond published the book True Detective Stories.
 The book contained narratives of criminal cases he had worked on during his career, many of which involved counterfeiting.

+He died at his home in Brooklyn on February 12, 1921, and was buried at Calvary Cemetery in Queens.